Jbloom76/ActiveDirectoryLab/README.md

 <h2>Project Walkthrough:</h2>

 <b>The first thing that needs to be done is to create 4 different virtual machines.
-This is a very easy and repetitive process so I will post a seperate guide on how to set these machines up at a later date and link back to it here so that I can keep this report as short as possible. the machines we need to set up are as follows: </b>
+I have a seperate guide for creating these types of machines [here](https://github.com/Jbloom76/Virtual_Sandbox_Setup) so to keep things a bit shorter Ill skip that step.
+The machines we need to set up are as follows: </b>

  - <b>Windows 10 machine to be the target</b>
  - <b>Windows 10 server to host the target machine on a domain</b>